milanvidakovic/FPGAComputer32/README.md

 * y coordinate (2 bytes)
 * transparent color (2 bytes).

-The sprite structure for the first sprite starts at 64 decimal.
+The sprite structure for the first sprite starts at 128 decimal.
 Each next sprite structure starts 8 bytes later.
+There are four hardware sprites supported currently.

 Sprite definition consists of 16 lines, each line described by 16 pixels, each pixel defined by 4 bits: xrgb.
 This means that one sprite line consists of 8 bytes (two pixels per byte), so total bytes needed for the sprite definition is 8x16 bytes.